tamaralmogy/website/README.md

 Hey!
 My name is Tamar, and I am a third year Computer-Science student.
 I created this website to share my journey, interests, and experiences with the world.

 ## Hobbies
-Share your hobbies and interests with your visitors.
+Sharing my hobbies and interests with your visitors.

 ## Contact Me
-Provide ways for visitors to get in touch with you.
+Provide ways for visitors to get in touch with me.

+## Q2: jQuery

+jQuery is a lightweight JavaScript library commonly used in web development to simplify programming tasks on websites.
+It offers a variety of features aimed at streamlining common tasks such as DOM manipulation, event handling, Ajax interactions, animations, and cross-browser compatibility.

+### Key Features:

+- **DOM Manipulation**: Simplifies selecting and modifying HTML elements in the Document Object Model (DOM).
+- **Event Handling**: Provides methods for attaching event handlers to HTML elements.
+- **Ajax Interactions**: Offers streamlined methods for making asynchronous HTTP requests to the server.
+- **Animations and Effects**: Includes built-in functions for creating animations and effects on web pages.